openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 The following instructions are for setting up a VM for building an OpenMPF deployment package.
 This VM is not necessarily a machine on which the OpenMPF will be deployed and run.
 Those machines may have other requirements.
 For more information refer to the [OpenMPF Installation Guide](Installation-Guide/index.html).

 - This guide assumes a starting point of CentOS 7 with a minimal installation.
-- Download the CentOS 7 minimal iso from [here](https://www.centos.org/download/) (click on the "Minimal ISO" button) prior to starting these steps.
+- Download the CentOS 7 (1708) minimal iso from [here](http://archive.kernel.org/centos-vault/7.4.1708/isos/x86_64/CentOS-7-x86_64-Minimal-1708.iso) prior to starting these steps.
 As of writing this guide, the last version of the iso we tested is CentOS-7-x86_64-Minimal-1708.iso.
+If a more modern version of CentOS is available, we recommend not using it; otherwise, you may encounter library dependency issues during deployment.
 - Oracle Virtual Box is used as the virtualization platform.
 Another platform such as VMware or a physical system can be used but are not supported.
 As of writing this guide, the last version of Virtual Box we tested is 5.2.4 r119785.